-Service area Description of services provided \$'000 Council Governance The Council's Governance program supports the Mayor and Councillors to maintain a cohesive Council and a well-governed municipal Council.
+Service area Description of services provided \$'000 Council Governance municipal Council.
 The program is structured to meet all legislative requirements associated with the Local Government Act 1989 and any other applicable Act.
-It supports Council's compliance Actuals Budget (220) (233) with the Councillor Code of Conduct and its key relationships and memberships with organisations such as the MAV and G21.
+It supports Council's compliance (220) (233) with the Councillor Code of Conduct and its key relationships and memberships with organisations such as the MAV and G21.
 Council's participation in the annual Local Government Community Satisfaction Survey also forms part of this program.
-Variance 13 Organisational Performance and The Organisational Performance and Compliance program supports the Chief Executive Officer and Executive Management Team Actuals Budget (721) (1,252) Compliance to maintain a cohesive, well-managed and highly performing organisation.
-This includes supporting organisation development and statutory compliance, and seeking to ensure that the behaviour of all staff complies with the Staff Code of Conduct.
-Key outputs of the program are the preparation and/or review of the Council Plan, Strategic Resource Plan and long term budget, Annual Implementation Plan and Council's Annual Budget.
-Variance 531 Community Engagement and gagement and aims to facilitate community involvement in decision-making, (558) (692) Customer Service and to deliver high quality customer service.
+Variance 13 Organisational Performance and The Organisational Performance and Compliance program supports the Chief Executive Officer and Executive Management Team Actuals Budget (721) (1,252) Compliance Ŭ 531 Community Engagement and Engagement and aims to facilitate community involvement in decision-making, (558) (692) Customer Service and to deliver high quality customer service.
 It includes practical and strategic advice regarding Council's internal and external communications and issues management, and supports first point of contact to customers at the Council office.
 The program provides records management services in accordance with Council policy and procedures, administers the requirements of the privacy and freedom of information legislation, coordinates Council and Committee meetings, and provides other associated administrative support.
 Variance 134

-Service area Description of services provided \$'000 Financial and Risk Management The Financial and Risk Management program seeks to ensure the ongoing independence and financial sustainability of the Borough 4,325 4,419 of Queenscliffe.
+Service area Description of services provided \$'000 Financial and Risk Management ongoing independence and financial sustainability of the Borough 4,325 4,419 of Queenscliffe.
 Council ensures sound financial management, and cohesiveness and performance of the organisation's operations, through the maintenance of appropriate systems.
 The service provides long term financial planning, robust internal risk management, adherence to guidelines on prudent management of debt, cash and asset renewal, and reviews its assets to improve the return on Council's investments.
-The service predominantly includes management of Council's finances, the raising and collection of revenue, payment of salaries and wages to Council employees, procurement and contracting of services, management and maintenance of robust computer systems.
+The service predominantly includes management of Council's finances, the raising and collection of revenue, payment of salaries and wages to Council employees, procurement and contracting of services, management and maintenance of robust computer systems, fleet management, insurance and risk management systems.
 The program also includes the revaluation of properties for rating purposes, processing of supplementary rates and the administration of the State Government's Fire Services Property Levy.
 The depreciation expense for all Council assets is also included as part of this program.
-Variance (94) Actuals 2,8 26 Total Budget 2,2 Variance 34
+Variance (94) Actuals 2,8 26 Total Budget 2,2 24 Variance 584